Snowflake-Labs/dbt_constraints/README.md

 # dbt Constraints Package

 This package generates database constraints based on the tests in a dbt project.
-It is currently compatible with Snowflake and PostgreSQL only.
+It is currently compatible with Snowflake, PostgreSQL, and Oracle only.

 ## Why data engineers should add referential integrity constraints